riceissa/issarice.com/wiki/contact.md

 names[^aname] I use on various websites.
 Feel free to connect with me through any of the means below.
 I am most responsive via email and Facebook (I may not check other sites very often).
-I try to respond to everyone who contacts me, but [for various reasons](http://lesswrong.com/lw/eua/reasons_for_someone_to_ignore_you/) I might not; feel free to ping me if I don't respond.
+I try to respond to everyone who contacts me, but [for various reasons](http://lesswrong.com/lw/eua/reasons_for_someone_to_ignore_you/) I might not; feel free to ping me if I don't respond.^[Also see [I emailed my customer asking multiple questions\.
+Their reply addressed only one\.
+What is the polite way to point this out?](https://workplace.stackexchange.com/questions/44483/i-emailed-my-customer-asking-multiple-questions-their-reply-addressed-only-one); i.e. I will try to respond to every question or point, but sometimes I might not (for whatever reason).
+If you really want an answer, feel free to re-ask the question/restate the point.]
 You can also stalk
 me online (e.g. by following me on Quora or Facebook, or by reading what I have on this website).
 I also don't mind if you ask questions about